hrtlacek/rtv/README.md

 https://colab.research.google.com/github/hrtlacek/rtv/blob/master/notebook/compareEnvs.ipynb

 ### What do these Vague Categories Mean?
 These are categories that are meant to characterize the purpose a specific tool is used best for.
-It is of course a bit weird to say environmentx has a science score of 0.6.
+It is of course a bit weird to say environment x has a science score of 0.6.
 But there is some thought behind this:

 #### Science
-An environments get a high score for tis category if the following is true:
+An environments get a high score for this category if the following is true:
 - It is often or sometimes used in a science context
 - It is advertised as being a good tool for research
 - it is open source
 - It has some text programming capabilities
 - Its files are not stored as binary (but as JSON for example) and general openness
 - It's highly extensible
+- support for computer-vision
+- linux support

-### Creativity
+#### Creativity
-An environments get a high score for tis category if the following is true:
+An environments get a high score for this category if the following is true:
 - It is often or sometimes used in an art context
 - It is advertised as being a good tool for design
 - It's beginner and artist friendly and does not need a lot of know-how of inner workings